datacamp/Brand-Analysis-using-Social-Media-Data-in-R-Live-Training/README.md

 > Is the dataset/problem I’m working on, something an industry data scientist/analyst could work on?

 Check our [datasets to avoid](https://instructor-support.datacamp.com/en/articles/2360699-datasets-to-avoid) list.

+> -  Tweets on 'tesla' pre-extracted from Twitter
+> -  Tweets on 'toyota' pre-extracted from Twitter
+> -  Tweets on 'electric car' pre-extracted from Twitter

 ## Step 2: Who is this session for?